 Discuss & Act on 3-2-1 Tax Discount.

-Irma Longoria, Tax Assessor/Collector and Judge Charles E. Burns of the need to consider whether the 3-2-1% tax discounts for October, November and December with no split payments should be approved.
+Irma Longoria, Tax Assessor/Collector and Judge Charles E. Burns informed the Commissioners Court of the need to consider whether the 3-2-1% tax discounts for October, November and December with no split payments should be approved.

-Sarita Armstrong-Hixon Israel Vela, Jr. the 3-2-1% tax discounts for October, November and December with no split payments be approved.
+Commissioner Sarita Armstrong-Hixon moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that the 3-2-1% tax discounts for October, November and December with no split payments be approved.

 Discuss & Act on Ordering the Constitutional Amendment Election Set for November 7, 2023.